with Clean Language and Symbolic Modelling

 It seems all forms of mindfulness include four aspects that come in two inter-related pairs:

-Noticing what’s happening (now)
+Noticing what’s happening (is happening now)

 Let’s look at what I mean by each of these in a little more detail.Intentional attention